If you want to achieve your financial goals, you’re probably going to need a solid budget to get you there. Here’s how to get started.

 One great way to take the stress and thought-intensity out of financial planning is to make your savings and investment contributions automatic.
 Most banking and investing accounts allow you to create recurring contributions, and you might even be able to set these up directly from your paycheck.
 It’s also less painful to siphon off money toward important goals if you haven’t already had the cash in hand—there’s less of a feeling of relinquishing something.

+First, you could create your own spreadsheet to track your earning, spending and saving.
+If you prefer techier solutions, there are a number of online tools that you might find useful.
 At the end of the day, you’ll want to settle on the budgeting style that works best for you.
 Will you count the cents on every last coffee, or do you prefer to think about your spending in broad categories?
 Whatever fits your own personality is what’s best—because the most important thing is to create a sustainable system that you can actually stick to.